Poojitha-02-git/sudoku-solver/README.md

 This project is an efficient and fully functional Sudoku Solver implemented in C++, utilizing the classic Backtracking Algorithm combined with recursive depth-first search to fill the Sudoku grid while maintaining all game constraints.

 ![Output](sample_output.png)

+FEATURES:
+Accepts any valid 9x9 Sudoku grid as input Automatically solves the puzzle using a backtracking algorithm Displays the solved Sudoku in a clear format Lightweight and easy to run using Sublime Text

+TEXT EDITOR USED:
+Sublime text